 1 Rent a bike at Shingu City Tourist Information Center

 Renting a bike is the best idea for sightseeing in Shingu City.
-Shingu City itself is small enough for everything to be reached out on foot.
-So, renting a bike is the best choice.
+Shingu City itself is small enough for everything to be reached out on foot, but for the sake of speed and your own convenience, renting a bike is the best choice.

-At Shingu City Tourist Information Center, not only can you rent a bike, but also you can get coupons (also available in Chinese and English) that are indispensable to enjoy foods in the city as well as tourist brochures.
+At the Shingu City Tourist Information Center, not only can you rent a bike, but you can also get coupons (also available in Chinese and English) that are a great way to enjoy foods in the city, as well as information pamphlets.
 It is a great place to stop by before you start sightseeing in Shingu.

 For a bike to rent, I chose a trekking bike that looks comfortable to ride.

 Jofuku is said to have traveled all over the world searching for medicine for immortality under the order by the Emperor of the Qin Dynasty in China and finally reached Shingu, where he discovered a medicinal plant called "Tendai Uyaku”.
 His tomb is currently set up in Jofuku Park.

 At the Jofuku Shop located inside the park, you can buy Tendai Uyaku Medicinal Tea, which uses Tendai Uyaku, a medicinal plant which Jofuku handed down as a “miraculous medicine for immortality”.